ChristianJB77/travelcockpit_2.0/README.md

 #### Environment variables
 (Git Bash terminal)

-All necessary secret keys, AUTH0 variables and JWTs are stored in setup.sh.
+All necessary secret keys, AUTH0 variables and JWT are stored in setup.sh.
 The file is added in the project commit comments and for confidentiality not uploaded to Git Hub.

 ```bash
 source setup.sh